Avoid Getting A Ticket

 Owners Fined For Transporting Unrestrained Pets

 Most drivers and passengers don’t think twice about buckling up themselves and strapping in a baby, infant, or child, Yet, why does it never occur to them to secure their companion animals while on the move?
 Clearly the answer is poor judgement.

 So, it’s worth remembering that in the USA, some states are stricter than others.
 Nevertheless, you definitely run the risk of being fined.

 This Can Happen

-It’s important to note that an unrestrained pet can easily become injured.
-Furthermore, if it’s allowed to move around freely it can also become a hazard for the driver as well as the passengers.
-In addition, other people who could become involved if an incident or accident were to occur may well be affected in some way.
+It’s important to note that unrestrained pets can easily become injured.
+Furthermore, if they’re allowed to move around freely, that can also become a hazard for the driver as well as the passengers.

 Some U.S. State Laws